NethermindEth/warp/README.md

 # Warp

-Warp brings the Ethereum Virtual Machine to StarkNet, making it possible to run Ethereum [Smart Contracts](https://ethereum.org/en/developers/docs/smart-contracts/) as StarkNet contracts.
+Warp brings EVM compatiable languages to StarkNet, making it possible to transpile Ethereum smart contracts to Cario, and use them on StarkNet.

 # Installation